19hours/sg-statutes/Acts/Income Tax Act.md

 [19/2013]

-(5) Except as provided under section 65B(2), it is not a defence to a charge under subsection (1) for a failure to disclose any information sought by a notice referred to in section 65B, that the person is under any duty of secrecy in respect of that information (referred to in this section as a displaced duty of secrecy).
+(5) Except as provided under section 65B(2), it is not a defence to a charge under subsection (1) for a failure to provide any information or produce any document sought by a notice mentioned in section 65B, that the person is under a duty of secrecy in respect of that information or the contents of that document (called in this section a displaced duty of secrecy).

-[19/2013]
+[Act 34 of 2016 wef 29/12/2016]

 (6) A person who in good faith complies with a notice referred to in section 65B shall not be treated as being in breach of a displaced duty of secrecy.